Africa Fish and Aquaculture Welfare (AFIWEL) Program

 Food Security with Integrity

-Healthy aquatic populations are critical for food security, especially as Africa’s demand for nutritious, responsibly-sourced food grows.
+The welfare of aquatic populations are critical for food security, especially as Africa’s demand for nutritious, responsibly-sourced food grows.

 Sustainable Stewardship